BigDataRepublic/data-modelling/presentation/slidev/slides.md

 # Okay but how do we actually go about building our warehouse and marts?

 - **Requirements analysis:** what do the stakeholders want to derive from the data?
-Can be very laborious if the comapny is large
 - **Understand your sources**: find all of the companies data.
 Work out what is useful and what is not
 - **Data Modeling**: decide how you are going to model the data